oracle/node-oracledb/doc/src/api_manual/oracledb.rst

             See :ref:`Connection Pool Cache <connpoolcache>` for details and examples.

             .. versionadded:: 1.11
+        * - ``configDir``
+          - String
+          - Thin
+          - .. _createpoolpoolattrsconfigdir:

+            The directory in which the :ref:`tnsadmin` are found.

+            For node-oracledb Thick mode, use the ``configDir`` parameter of :meth:`oracledb.initOracleClient()`.

+            .. versionadded:: 6.0
+        * - ``sourceRoute``
+          - String
+          - Thin
+          - .. _createpoolpoolattrssourceroute:

+            Enables network routing through multiple protocol addresses.
+The value of this property can be ON or OFF.

+            The default value is *ON*.

+            .. versionadded:: 6.0
+        * - ``sslServerCertDN``
+          - String
+          - Both
+          - .. _createpoolpoolattrssslcert:

+            The distinguished name (DN) that should be matched with the server.
+If specified, this value is used for any verification.
+Otherwise, the ``hostname`` will be used.

+            This value is ignored if the sslServerDNMatch property is not set to the value *True*.

+            .. versionadded:: 6.0
+        * - ``sslServerDNMatch``
+          - Boolean
+          - Both
+          - .. _createpoolpoolattrssslmatch:

+            Determines whether the server certificate DN should be matched in addition to the regular certificate verification that is performed.

+            If the ``sslServerCertDN`` parameter is not provided, host name matching is performed instead.

+            The default value is *True*.

+            .. versionadded:: 6.0
+        * - ``httpsProxy``
+          - String
+          - Both
+          - .. _createpoolpoolattrshttpsproxy:

+            The name or IP address of a proxy host to use for tunneling secure connections.

+            .. versionadded:: 6.0
+        * - ``httpsProxyPort``
+          - Number
+          - Both
+          - .. _createpoolpoolattrshttpsproxyport:

+            The port to be used to communicate with the proxy host.

+            The default value is *0*.

+            .. versionadded:: 6.0
+        * - ``retryCount``
+          - Number
+          - Both
+          - .. _createpoolpoolattrsretrycount:

+            The number of times that a connection attempt should be retried before the attempt is terminated.

+            The default value is *0*.

+            .. versionadded:: 6.0
+        * - ``retryDelay``
+          - Number
+          - Both
+          - .. _createpoolpoolattrsretrydelay:

+            The number of seconds to wait before making a new connection attempt.

+            The default value is *0*.

+            .. versionadded:: 6.0
+        * - ``connectTimeout``
+          - Number
+          - Both
+          - .. _createpoolpoolattrsconntimeout:

+            The timeout duration in seconds for an application to establish an Oracle Net connection.

+            There is no timeout by default.

+            .. versionadded:: 6.0
+        * - ``transportConnectTimeout``
+          - Number
+          - Both
+          - .. _createpoolpoolattrstransportconntimeout:

+            The maximum number of seconds to wait to establish a connection to the database host.

+            The default value is *60.0*.

+            .. versionadded:: 6.0
+        * - ``expireTime``
+          - Number
+          - Both
+          - .. _createpoolpoolattrsexpiretime:

+            The number of minutes between the sending of keepalive probes.
+If this property is set to a value greater than zero, it enables the keepalive probes.

+            The default value is *0*.

+            .. versionadded:: 6.0
+        * - ``sdu``
+          - Number
+          - Both
+          - .. _createpoolpoolattrssdu:

+            The Oracle Net Session Data Unit (SDU) packet size in bytes.
+The database server configuration should also set this parameter.

+            .. versionadded:: 6.0
+        * - ``connectionIdPrefix``
+          - String
+          - Both
+          - .. _createpoolpoolattrsprefix:

+            The application specific prefix parameter that is added to the connection identifier.

+            .. versionadded:: 6.0
         * - ``poolIncrement``
           - Number
+          - Both
           - .. _createpoolpoolattrspoolincrement:

             The number of connections that are opened whenever a connection request exceeds the number of currently open connections.